make-all/tuya-local/DEVICES.md

 - Generic dimmable light (2 types, using dp 1,2 and 20,22)
 - Generic RGBCW/RGBWW lightbulb (confirmed with Lijun branded bulb, expected to match others also).
 Three versions - standard dps layout starting from 20, with and without scene/music modes and timer, and a non-standard layout starting from 1 but following the same pattern (tested with "A60" bulbs).
+- Generic RGBW lightbulb in the non-standard pattern above but without color temperature control.
 - Generic dimmable/color temperature adjustable desktop lamp (confirmed with Setti+ SL601)
 - Atomi smart color string light
 - Deta/Arlec motion sensor lights (DET100HA/DET102HA/MAL315HA)